Dafydd Ifans

 Dafydd Ifans (born 21 April 1949) is a contemporary Welsh language novelist and translator, born in Aberystwyth in Ceredigion, west Wales.

-Personal life
+Early life and education

 Dafydd Ifans was born in Aberystwyth, Wales in 1949.
 After finishing in Ysgol Gymraeg Aberystwyth in 1960, between 1960 and 1967 he studied at the Ardwyn Grammar School in Aberystwyth.
 In 1970 he got his BA-degree at the University of Wales in Bangor.
 In 1972 he got his diploma in palaeography and archive administration, and his MA in 1974.

+Career

 From 1972 until 1975 he served a research assistant at the Department of Manuscripts and Records in the National Library of Wales.
 Later he became an assistant keeper in the same department, until 2002.
 In 2002 he became an assistant director and head of the special collections, and in 2005 he served as an assistant director and head of acquisitions in the same library.

-Prizes

-In 1974, Ifans won the Prose Medal at the National Eisteddfod of Wales.
+At the National Eisteddfod of Wales in 1974, he won the Prose Medal for his novel Eira Gwyn yn Salmon.
+He edited the 60-year correspondence between Kate Roberts and Saunders Lewis, published in 1992..